 Here are a some of the warning signals you need to keep an eye out for to determine whether there is need for concern when dealing with angry children.

-Is your child’s anger a sign of something more serious?
+Is your child’s hysterical behavior a sign of something more serious?

 Tantrums and inappropriate behavior such as hitting, biting or aggression are common in children under age six and often occur because your child is yet to cultivate their emotional intelligence.
 But it is not always easy to know where to draw the line between “normal” and “not normal” expressions of anger in your child.
 In other words, it is not uncommon to wonder whether your child’s anger is “normal”, and why they are so angry and aggressive all the time.